swapnil-gawali/Android-Study-Material/07-Services.md

 A Background Service performs an operation that isn't directly noticed by users.
 For example, getting location of user or in-app content updates like writing to storage.

-> **Note:** If app targets API 26 or higher, system might kill services if app is not in the foreground.
+> **Note:** If app targets API 26 (Android 8 Oreo) or higher, system might kill services if app is not in the foreground.
 > For example, accessing user location from the background, instead we should use WorkManager or Job Scheduler API.

 <br/>